 The Cathedral of Saint Anastasia: This impressive Romanesque cathedral is one of Zadar’s most famous landmarks.
 Its imposing bell tower not only offers magnificent views over the city, but also the opportunity to explore the cathedral’s history and architecture.

-Sea Organ (Morske orgulje): Built in 2005 to a design by architect Nikola Basic and awarded for this project in 2006, the Sea Organ stretches 60 metres long with steps leading down to the sea.
-35 pipes laid perpendicular to the shore with so-called labia (pipes) at the end react to the pressure of the waves and create air pressure that makes the natural orchestra sound in seven chords and five tones.
+Sea Organ (Morske orgulje): The Zadar Sea Organ, built in 2005 according to a design by architect Nikola Basic and awarded for this project in 2006, stretches over a length of 60 meters with steps leading down to the sea.
+35 pipes laid perpendicular to the shore with so-called labia (pipes) at the end react to the pressure of the waves and generate an air pressure that makes the natural orchestra sound in seven chords and five tones.

 Greeting to the Sun: The “Greeting to the Sun” square should definitely be visited in the evening hours when visiting Zadar.
 The 22-meter-high main disc, which consists of 300 multi-layered glass panels, lights up in different colors in the evening and offers one of the most beautiful and romantic scenarios in the city at sunset.